muskrat

 Gion Matsuri

 Yes, it is July, so it’s time for Gion Matsuri again!
-Last time we celebrated Kyoto’s most famous festival wearing yukatas (summer kimonos), but this year we decided to go in our normal clothes Gion Matsuri is celebrated by a colourful parade of over 60 different floats.
-We went to the evening festival before the [...]
+Last time we celebrated Kyoto’s most famous festival wearing yukatas (summer kimonos), but this year we decided to go in our normal clothes :) Gion Matsuri is celebrated by a colourful parade of over 60 different floats.
+We went to the evening festival before …

 Mukade!!